-Meningococcal disease is a rare, but dangerous bacterial infection that most often causes meningitis and blood poisoning (sepsis).
-Even though it is rare, meningococcal disease is of great concern due to its severity.
-While anyone can get meningococcal disease, adolescents and young adults are at increased risk.
+Meningococcal disease is a rare, but serious bacterial infection that most often causes meningitis and blood poisoning (sepsis).
+Even though it is rare in the US, meningococcal disease is of great concern due to its severity.
+While anyone can get meningococcal disease, teens and young adults are at increased risk.

 Meningitis is the most common manifestation of the disease.
 Meningitis causes high fever, headache, and stiff neck.
 Additional symptoms may include nausea, vomiting, severe muscle aches, and mental status changes.
 Because the early symptoms of meningitis may be similar to symptoms of less severe illnesses, it is often misdiagnosed.